Skip to main content Skip to secondary navigation

 Additional findings

-Pedaling Forward - Bikes at Stanford - Stanford University Bike Study 2022Pedaling Forward shows that Stanford's bike mode share is resilient because of the university’s commitment to active transportation education and engineering while highlighting the need to improve access for its diverse population.
-The pandemic, along with Stanford’s equity and inclusion initiatives, has brought awareness that imbalances exist.
-The report concludes it’s imperative that an easy, safe, and direct biking experience is accessible to Stanford’s diverse population – regardless of geographical area, income level, ethnicity, or skill level.
+Pedaling Forward shows that Stanford's bike mode share is resilient because of the university’s commitment to active transportation education and engineering while highlighting the need to improve access for its diverse population.
+The pandemic and Stanford’s equity and inclusion initiatives have brought awareness that imbalances exist.
+The report concludes an easy, safe, and direct biking experience must be accessible to Stanford’s diverse population – regardless of geographical area, income level, ethnicity, or skill level.

 How will Stanford attain these goals?